Pabatco · Fuji Heavy Industries · Engine Archive

 & F500K

 Before Subaru defined the all-wheel-drive family car, Fuji Heavy Industries built small-displacement engines that powered a generation of American mini-bikes and trail machines.
-The 80cc F480 and 100cc F500K are the machines that started it all.
+The F480 — a 79.6cc, 6.6 hp two-stroke running a Mikuni VM18 carburetor and 4-speed gearbox — and its 97cc sibling the F500K.
+The machines that started it all.

 2